 UK Citizens Abroad: The British organizations essential to accident victims overseas who are considering making a claim for compensation

-UK citizens abroad: whether you are on holiday, travelling independently or living and working abroad – the terminology on this page will provide a useful reference source for all the pages I have written describing how to claim compensation for a travel related accident or loss if you are a uk citizen abroad.
+UK citizens abroad compensation claims: whether you are on holiday, travelling independently or living and working abroad – the terminology on this page will provide a useful reference source for all the articles we have written describing how to claim compensation for a travel related accident or loss whilst overseas.

 Key phrases and abbreviations helpful to UK citizens abroad